Muhammad Hassan (wrestler): Personal life

 After leaving WWE, Copani went back to college and became an educator.
 He became a world history teacher at Hannibal High School in Hannibal, New York, before becoming assistant principal at G Ray Bodley High School in Fulton, New York.
 In 2019, he was principal of Fulton Junior High School.
 As of 2024, Copani is the Director of Human Resources for the Fulton City School District.

 In July 2016, Copani was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.

 Other media

 In 2011 and 2012, Copani's graphic novel he wrote with Shad Gaspard of Cryme Tyme, Assassin & Son, won several awards for best original independent graphic novel.
 Gaspard came up with the original concept/premise and wrote the screenplay along with Copani.
 The series is said to be a modern version of Kazuo Koike's Lone Wolf and Cub.

 In May 2025, Hassan appeared on a Vice's Dark Side of the Ring episode titled "Becoming Muhammad Hassan".

+In 2026, Copani will be publishing his memoir, HEAT: The Rise and Fall of Muhammad Hassan.